AllenBrainAtlas/human-analysis-examples/README.md

 Find the Best Probes for a Gene
 -------------------------------

-Inside the python directory You'll see find_best_probes.py.
+Inside the python directory you'll see find_best_probes.py.
 This is a function used by compute_sample_correlation.py to pick one probe per gene to be used during correlation computation.
 You can run it directly as follows:

    $ python find_best_probes.p Probes.csv MicroarrayExpression.csv best_probes.csv